CS-3035-Fall-2022/CS-3035-Fall-2022.github.io/en_CA/pages/CS3035-fall-2021-syllabus.md

 ### More Details

 This course provides important background building graphical user interfaces, with some general background on design.
 We will cover conceptual and practical aspects of many of the aspects of GUI design and implementation.
 This year we will focus on coding in JavaFX, using both purely procedural code and mark-up.
-We will contrast approaches for basic implementation using other languages and toolkits including Python/Tkinter, HTML/CSS/JavaScript, and Android/Java.
+We will contrast approaches for basic implementation using other languages and toolkits such as Python/Tkinter, HTML/CSS/JavaScript, and Android/Java.

 This course is a complement to: